 The museum also includes a room dedicated to the Ghent Altarpiece (evidently one of Europe’s premier art works) which is in St Bavo’s Cathedral.
-I discovered it’s the most frequently stolen artwork of all time.
-Indeed following the most recent theft in 1934 one of the panels is still missing.
+I discovered it’s the most frequently stolen artwork of all time; one of the panels is still missing from the 1934 theft.
 It was really interesting to read about the police investigation and conspiracy theories, even if, ahem, we didn’t visit the actual painting whilst in Ghent.

 The family dived into the huge pile of white Lego bricks left out for visitors to enjoy.
 Experts can attempt to recreate Ghent’s towers.
 Mere mortals can build small block houses.

 7. Enjoy some warmth at the Botanic garden

 If, like me, you prefer warm weather then head for the greenhouses at the University botanical gardens.
 It’s a little way out of the city centre but you can combine it with a walk through Citadelpark.